 Staff Comments: As noted above, additional details are necessary to fully assess the arrangement of public plantings and public lighting along Public Frontages.
 The development of the public frontages should be complementary to the Main Street streetscape plans.
 Until such details are provided, the need for a waiver is unknown.
-As documented in the public comments received, the Development Plan should provide the appropriate scale of public plantings and public lighting in order to be integrated within the existing Village Center.
+The Development Plan should provide the appropriate scale of public plantings and public lighting in order to be integrated within the existing Village Center.
 In particular, significant trees and pedestrian scale lighting is appropriate for this location.